National Auto Sport News

 “We are proud to partner with NASA, Toyo and Hawk in Teen Mazda Challenge to provide a unique opportunity to young drivers interested in trying their hands at sports car racing,” said David Cook, Business Development Manager for Mazda Motorsports.
 “Running with Spec Miata, this high-visibility series provides a proving ground of tough competition that can help propel drivers in becoming professional racecar drivers.
 Sports car racing offers some of the best odds for becoming a career pro driver, and TMC is certainly one of the best places to start or continue that journey.”

 NASA Driver Advancement Scholarship

-NASA will offer each TMC regional champion complimentary entry fees for a full season in Spec Miata racing for 2020 in any NASA region where there are three or more TMC competitors in at least half the races in that region.
+NASA will offer each TMC regional champion complimentary entry fees for a full season in Spec Miata racing for 2020 in any NASA region where there are at least three (3) TMC Competitors in each race.
 The significance of this benefit is that if a competitor doesn’t win the Mazda Road to 24 Shootout, he or she can return to competition in the Teen Mazda Challenge the following season to further develop his or her skills and get another opportunity to advance to the Shootout.
 These scholarships will be tallied after each NASA region has completed its full season of racing.

 Toyo Tires Ron Cortez Memorial Award

 In honor of TMC founder Ron Cortez, who passed away in January 2018, Toyo Tires created this unique rewards program.
 TMC regional competitors finishing in the three podium positions in their regions will be eligible for $1,000, $500, $300 in direct cash benefits to assist them with attending the NASA Championships.
 This will be open to all TMC competitors in all regions who run the five required races that make them eligible to race in the Championships.